Support for Parents of Children with SEND

 Information, Advice and Support Service

-The Information, Advice and Support Service (IASS) is a free confidential service available to parents, children and young people who live in Kensington and Chelsea.
+The Information, Advice and Support Service (IASS) is a free confidential service available to parents, children and young people who live in Westminster.

 They can help by providing access to impartial guidance and support on matters including: